1999 Manitoba general election

 The 1999 Manitoba general election was held on September 21, 1999 to elect Members of the Legislative Assembly of the Province of Manitoba, Canada.

 The New Democratic Party (NDP) was returned to government after sitting in opposition since the 1988 election.
 The NDP won 32 seats, against 24 for the Progressive Conservative Party.
 The Manitoba Liberal Party won one seat.

 The Manitoba PC Party declined in popularity due to unpopular budget cuts on the healthcare system, social programs, and civil servants.
 The budget cuts on Public Service employees resulted in "Filmon Fridays" where civil servants had to take 10 unpaid days off each year.
 A vote splitting scandal has also hurt the Manitoba PC Party's reputation when the Independent Native Voice Party was claimed to be funded by the PC Caucus in attempt to take away votes from the NDP during the 1995 election.

+Reorganization of electoral divisions

+An Act was passed in 1999, providing for the following changes to representation in the Legislative Assembly: